 Declining balance depreciation

 The second model describing depreciation is the declining balance depreciation.
 Each year, the expense is calculated as a percentage of the book value that the asset had the previous year.
-You can write this down with the following depreciation formula:
+You can write this down as

-where p is the depreciation rate, expressed as a percentage.
-This rate can be calculated for an asset of known lifetime and a non-zero residual value as
+where is the depreciation rate expressed as a percentage.
+This rate can be calculated for an asset of a known lifetime and a non-zero residual value by using:

 Our declining balance depreciation calculator can also find out the end book value of your asset after a specific number of years have passed.
 It uses the following equation:

-This method gives results that are much closer to reality than when using the straight line depreciation model.
-Still, it has its limits — the most significant issue of this method being its complexity.
+This method gives results that are much closer to reality than when using the straight-line depreciation model.
+Still, it has its limits — the most significant issue of this method is its complexity.

 Sum of years digits depreciation